canriquez/library/README.md

 # PROJECT: LIBRARY

 > Vanilla Javascript project that builds a small library application where you can add, delete and mark as 'read' books.
+The library information gets stored into Firebase Real Time database.

 ![screenshot](/app_screenshot.png)